siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 19: Scatterplot and linear regression for the Developing Grand Prix Division Scores*

-### 2002 - 2023, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix) Breeding and Bloodlines Analysis
+### 2002 - 2024, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix) Breeding and Bloodlines Analysis

 ### Analysis of Scores by Sire
 Because the scoring format for the 4/5/6 Year Old divisions is different than the scoring format for the Developing Horse divisions, I broke out the analysis of scores by sire out into two different groups.
-I included only stallions with 8 or more offspring, in order to have a better sample size (although clearly, the sample sizes are not that large regardless).
+I included only stallions with 8 or more offspring, in order to have a better sample size.

 #### Summary Statistics for Scores by Sire, Young Horse Divisions
-The sire with the highest median score in the Young Horse divisions is Belissimo M (8.208).
-Close behind is Grand Galaxy Win, with a median score of 8.154.
+The sire with the highest median score in the Young Horse divisions is Belissimo (8.208).
+Close behind is Grand Galaxy Win (8.119).
+In third place is Vitalis (7.992).

 | Sire             |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |